kawasaki/pyscrlink/README.md

 2. Start scratch-link python script.
     ```sh
-    $ cd ~/bluepy-scratch-link
-    $ ./scratch_link.py
-    Or if your system has python3 command,
-    $ python3 ./scratch_link.py
+    $ scratch_link
     ```

 3. Connect scratch to micro:bit or Lego Mindstorms:
     * Open FireFox or Chrome and access [Scratch 3.0](https://scratch.mit.edu/)
     * Select the "Add Extension" button
-    * Select micro:bit or Lego Mindstorms EV3 extension and follow the prompts to connect
+    * Select the extension for your device (e.g., micro:bit or Lego Mindstorms EV3 extension) and follow the prompts to connect
     * Build your project with the extension blocks

 In Case You Fail to Connect